hortonworks-spark/shc/README.md

 For running in a Kerberos enabled cluster, the user has to include HBase related jars into the classpath as the HBase token retrieval and renewal is done by Spark, and is independent of the connector.
 In other words, the user needs to initiate the environment in the normal way, either through kinit or by providing principal/keytab.
 The following examples show how to run in a secure cluster with both yarn-client and yarn-cluster mode.
-Note that SPARK_CLASSPATH has to be set for both modes.
+Note that if your Spark does not contain [SPARK-20059](https://github.com/apache/spark/pull/17388), which is in Apache Spark 2.1.1+, you need to set SPARK_CLASSPATH for both modes.

     export SPARK_CLASSPATH=/usr/hdp/current/hbase-client/lib/hbase-common.jar:/usr/hdp/current/hbase-client/lib/hbase-client.jar:/usr/hdp/current/hbase-client/lib/hbase-server.jar:/usr/hdp/current/hbase-client/lib/hbase-protocol.jar:/usr/hdp/current/hbase-client/lib/guava-12.0.1.jar